ArkinDharawat/ArkinDharawat.github.io/hugo_server/content/about.md

 You can view my resume [here](https://drive.google.com/file/d/1eGTAfzbeq45V2k37HUmQxS7IwpX_Va9U/view?usp=sharing)

-Love to read about AI?
-You can checkout my [Medium](https://medium.com/@arkindharawat) blog where I ramble about Bots, Machine learning and other technologies(like Blockchain)
+I love writing about tech!
+As a student I've written articles for the UIUC startup community like this [one](https://medium.com/@dormroomfund/how-to-start-a-startup-uiuc-40cd679447b0).

-I've also written articles for the UIUC startup community like this [one](https://medium.com/@dormroomfund/how-to-start-a-startup-uiuc-40cd679447b0)!
+You can also checkout my [Medium](https://medium.com/@arkindharawat)